Implementing Median Algorithm with Two Binary Heaps

 Before reading this article, you should first learn:

-If you are given an array and asked to find the median, it's straightforward.
-Just sort the array.
+If you are given an array and asked to find the median, it's straightforward: sort the array.
 If the array length is odd, the middle element is the median.
 If the array length is even, the average of the two middle elements is the median.

-However, if the data set is extremely large, sorting becomes impractical.
-In such cases, you can use probabilistic algorithms.
-Randomly sample a portion of the data, sort it, and use the median of this sample as the median for the entire dataset.
+If the data size is extremely large, sorting may not be practical.
+In such cases, you can use a probabilistic algorithm: randomly sample a portion of the data, sort it, and calculate the median as an approximation for the entire dataset.

 The median is the middle value in an ordered integer list.
 If the size of the list is even, there is no middle value, and the median is the mean of the two middle values.